WeblateOrg/weblate/docs/contributing.rst

 Earning money by coding
 -----------------------

-We're using Bountysource to fund our development, you can participate in this as well by solving issues with bounties on them:
+We're using Bountysource to fund our development, you can participate as well by solving issues with bounties on them:

 https://github.com/WeblateOrg/weblate/labels/bounty

 Translating
 -----------

-Weblate is being translated using Weblate on <https://hosted.weblate.org/>, feel free to join us in the effort of making Weblate available in as many human languages as possible.
+Weblate is being `translated <https://hosted.weblate.org/>`_ using Weblate itself, feel free to take part in the effort of making Weblate available in as many human languages as possible.